ordinals/ord/docs/src/inscriptions.md

 bytes.

-The inscription content is contained within the input of a reveal transaction, and the inscription is made on the first sat of its input.
+The inscription content is contained within the input of a reveal transaction, and the inscription is made on the first sat of its input if it has no pointer field.
 This sat can then be tracked using the familiar rules of ordinal theory, allowing it to be transferred, bought, sold, lost to fees, and recovered.

 Content
 -------